-The Bristol-based National Composites Centre (NCC) is launching an exciting virtual poster competition open to all Year 8 students (aged 12-13) across the UK to inspire the next generation of budding engineers, scientists, environmentalists and sustainability policy experts.
+The Bristol-based National Composites Centre (NCC) has launched an exciting virtual poster competition open to primary and secondary school pupils from Years 5 to 11 across the UK to inspire the next generation of budding engineers, scientists, environmentalists and sustainability policy experts.

 The competition is part of Sustainable Composites – a partnership between the NCC and CPI, two of seven centres from the High Value Manufacturing Catapult - to develop the next generation of sustainable composite materials and bring together the UK’s composites expertise to quickly turn research breakthroughs into industrial applications.